 Remote-Capable & Remote Heads (6 V vs 12 V)

 Remote-capable base units power extra lamp heads installed away from the enclosure.
-This is where battery voltage matters:
+This is where battery voltage and emergency light power consumption matter most:

-- Wire runs: longer runs favor 12 V to reduce voltage drop; upsize copper on long home runs.
+- Wire runs: longer runs favor 12 V to reduce voltage drop; upsize copper on long home runs, especially where total remote-head wattage is high.

 - Budget wattage: remote heads consume from the base unit’s 90-minute watt rating.
-Re-check runtime after adds.
+Re-check runtime after adds so your total emergency light wattage stays within the label rating.

 Deep dive: Remote-Capable & Remote Heads Guide